yazgoo/unicodemoji/README.md

 Install the plugin (vimplug)

 ```
-Plug 'yazgoo/unicodemoji', { 'branch': 'main', 'do': './install' }
+Plug 'yazgoo/unicodemoji', { 'branch': 'main' }
 ```

 # 🐖 installing (shell 🐚)

-If you have already installed the plugin, you don't need to do that part.
+If you installed the plugin via vimplug, you can do:

-You need fzf installed.

-Otherwise run

 ```
-./install
+ln -s ~/.config/nvim/plugged/unicodemoji/plugin/unicodemoji  ~/.local/bin/
 ```

+Otherwise, copy plugin/unicodemoji in your `PATH`

 # 🐪 using it (vim)